dimtass/meta-nanopi-rockchip64/README.md

 overlays=rockchip-i2c7 rockchip-spi-spidev
 param_spidev_spi_bus=0
 ```

-Some overlays (like the `spi-spidev`) get parameters as shown above.
-For more details
-on the allwinner overlays always refer to the decumentation [here](https://docs.armbian.com/Hardware_Allwinner_overlays/)

 ## Flashing the image
 After the image is build, you can use `bmaptool` to flash the image on your SD card.